-- Staff told us they would inform the practice manager of any significant events. - A significant event review meeting was held quarterly with the GPs, nurses and practice manager where they reviewed all the significant events and actions taken to prevent a recurrence.
+- Staff told us they would inform the practice manager of any significant events. - The practice carried out a thorough analysis of the significant events.

 We reviewed safety records, incident reports, national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, a patient was given a prescription for an antibiotic that was not appropriate to treat the patient's condition.
-The practice changed its procedure so that the GP had a discussion with a microbiologist before they prescribed this particular antibiotic to ensure it was appropriate for the patient's condition.
-The practice needed to ensure when relevant, it shared lessons with the administration staff.
+For example, a patient was given the wrong strength medication by the dispensary due to the medicine being sourced from a different supplier.
+The practice implemented a more detailed procedure for the receipt and dispensing of medicines when the stock received is not identical to the one ordered.